seb1k/networkmap.js/README.md

+EDIT : May 2022 : Major debug + UI improvement

-I needed a network map tool for my job... [networkmap.js](https://github.com/otm/networkmap.js) had a good design, so I used it.
+I needed a weathermap network map tool for my job... [networkmap.js](https://github.com/otm/networkmap.js) had a good design, so I used it.

 But it's buggy as HELL !